 Water Shut Off Valve

-Shut off valves must be supervised against tempering.
+Shut off valves must be supervised against tampering.
 Nowadays, most fire sprinkler systems are connected to a fire alarm panel.
-Connecting a shut off valve to a temper switch allows us to supervise the water supply.
+Connecting a shut off valve to a tamper switch allows us to supervise the water supply.
 If anyone tries to shut the valve off, the fire alarm panel will go into trouble.
-If a sprinkler system is not connected to a fire alarm system, a chain lock should be used on the shut-off valve to ensure unwanted tempering.
+If a sprinkler system is not connected to a fire alarm system, a chain lock should be used on the shut-off valve to ensure unwanted tampering.
 It is essential to understand that if the water shut off valve is turned off, the sprinkler system will not work in case of fire.

 Otis Fire Protection provides fire sprinkler inspection, testing, maintenance and installation in Vancouver, North Vancouver, West Vancouver, Surrey, Burnaby, Delta, Richmond, Coquitlam, Port Coquitlam, New Westminster, Aldergrove, Langley, Maple Ridge, Abbotsford, Mission, and Chilliwack.
 Contact us for more detail.